From boxer to architect: Celebrating Tadao Ando, Japan's King of Concrete

-Written by by Jenni Marsh, CNNTokyo, Japan
+Written by Jenni Marsh, CNNTokyo, Japan

 Light bursts into the dark room through a horizontal slit and an intersecting vertical line.